-There were multiple vendors, food stalls and a tented entertainment area for various ethnic dance groups and demonstrations of Asian culture.
+There were multiple vendors, food stalls, and a tented entertainment area for various ethnic dance groups and demonstrations of Asian culture.

-Chinese Dragon Boats were also being launched with teams of rowers who navigated the lake trying hard not to bump into swan boats.
+Chinese Dragon Boats were also being launched with teams of rowers who navigated the lake trying hard not to bump into the swan boats.

 A Japanese style bridge, which was closed for the festival, rose serenely above the blooming lotus beds.

-I made my way to the vendors which consisted of community organizations, voter registration booths, Asian and Hispanic jewelry, clothing, and art sellers.
+I made my way to the vendors consisting of community organizations, voter registration booths, Asian and Hispanic jewelry, clothing, and art sellers.
 Thai dancers performed on stage and at one point, a group of Thai women did a demonstration of Thai massage, which, if you haven’t experienced it, is amazing.

 There were a variety of ethnic food stalls, mostly Asian and Hispanic.
 I quickly decided on a lunch of Pad Thai and chicken Kabab.
 The heat made it difficult for me to eat much but it was certainly tasty.

 In all, it was a lovely way to spend the day in LA and I’m sure I’ll return again

 I love urban city lakes and although Los Angeles has several, Echo Park Lake is one of my favorites.
 I’m so glad it’s been revitalized for everyone to enjoy.
 Anyone who needs a respite while visiting LA will find peace and relaxation there and feel welcome.

 Do you have city lakes where you live?
 What’s your favorite one and what do you love about it?
 Please leave a comment below.